Sabbir-Ahmed-59/ICB-CDR-Generation-Automation/README.md

 # ICB-CDR-Generation-Automation
-This Python code creates a Graphical User Interface (GUI) for running Python scripts associated with ICB CDR generation using the tkinter module.
+This Python code creates a Graphical User Interface (GUI) for running Python scripts associated with **Interconnect Charging and Billing** (ICB) **Call Detail Record** (CDR) generation using the tkinter module.
 Follow the SOP file to understand setup and installation process.
 Here's a summary of its functionality:

 # Core Features:
 The GUI has buttons for running individual scripts (GPRS_CDR, SMSMO_CDR, VoiceMO_CDR, and VoiceMT_CDR).
+Where GPRS indicates data, MO means Mobile Originating (outgoing) and MT means Mobile Terminating (incoming).
 A "Master" button allows running all scripts sequentially.
 The subprocess module is used to execute scripts and handle any errors during their execution.